 Copy and paste in Photoshop works much the same way as copy and paste in a word processor.
-It’s helpful when you want to put elements from one image into another image or when you want to duplicate elements within the same image.
+It’s helpful when you want to put elements from one image into another image or when you want to duplicate objects within the same image.

 Hello, my name is Cara and as a professional photographer, I’ve run into the need to copy and paste selections in Photoshop more than a few times.